-Stockton Beach is a sandy beach, stretching for 32 kilometres (or 20 miles) between Stockton and Anna Bay, north of the Hunter River in New South Wales, Australia.
-It is Australia’s largest sand mass, as it has been accumulating massive amounts of sand created by winds, currents and coastal erosion for a very long time.
+Stockton Beach is a sandy beach, stretching for 32 kilometers (or 20 miles) between Stockton and Anna Bay, north of the Hunter River in New South Wales, Australia.
+It is Australia’s largest sand mass, as it has been accumulating massive amounts of sand created by winds, currents, and coastal erosion for a very long time.

-If travelling from Sydney to Port Stephens one can cross the Harbour Bridge and pass the towering sandstone cliffs of the Hawkesbury River to reach Williamstown, from where one can start a driving trip and enjoy the “Desert by the Sea”.
+If traveling from Sydney to Port Stephens one can cross the Harbour Bridge and pass the towering sandstone cliffs of the Hawkesbury River to reach Williamstown, from where one can start a driving trip and enjoy the “Desert by the Sea”.
 A Recreational Vehicle Area Permit is required for these driving activities, though.
-This permit can be purchased in Port Stephens and at a number of places in its vicinity, like the Birubi Beach Service Station on Gan Gan Road and the Birubi Beach Caravan Park in James Patterson Street, both in Anna Bay.
+This permit can be purchased in Port Stephens and at several places in its vicinity, like the Birubi Beach Service Station on Gan Gan Road and the Birubi Beach Caravan Park in James Patterson Street, both in Anna Bay.

 Stockton Beach is also known for the many ships that have been wrecked and aircraft that have crashed there over the years.
 The most popular shipwreck in Stockton Beach is the Sygna, a Norwegian bulk carrier that ran aground at Stockton Bight in 1974, during a storm with winds of up to 185 km/h.
 Half of the wreck is still there, just a short drive along the beach away and it attracts every tourist to experience its history.

 As a possible site for an attack by the Imperial Japanese forces, the beach was fortified during World War II.
 In the course of the war it had its training purposes, too, as it served as a bombing and gunnery range.
-It was also used as an area for dumping bombs that hadn’t been used during training manoeuvres.
+It as also used as an area for dumping bombs that hadn’t been used during training maneuvers.